Losant/losant-docs/docs/organizations/overview.md

 * Delete all data tied to those applications and their sub-resources.
 * Delete all dashboards tied to the organization.
 * Nullify any pending organization invitations.
-* Cancel the organization's billing plan, meaning the credit card on file will no longer get billed after the final invoice (if charges exist).
-If the account has a credit, that amount will be applied back to the credit card on file.

 Deleting an organization will **NOT**: